A Pencil Beam Precision Q and A

 The precision benefits of proton therapy are well documented and pencil beam scanning, a more complex form of proton radiation, takes this specificity to new levels to treat complicated, irregular tumors.

 Proton therapy is different than standard radiation because it uses heavy, positively charged atomic particles, instead of standard X-rays used in conventional radiation therapy, which results in fewer negative side effects.

 Protons can be calibrated to release the bulk of their energy at certain depths inside the body.
 This level of precision helps specialists place more radiation exactly at the spot of the tumor while sparing nearby healthy tissue and represents the primary difference between proton radiation and standard radiation.

 Pencil beam scanning builds on these benefits and enhances the shaping abilities of proton radiation technology by using a beam that is much smaller than those used in common proton treatments.
-To better understand the extent of this technology, Dr. Chang answered a few questions about pencil beam scanning.
+To better understand the extent of this technology, Dr. Hartsell answered a few questions about pencil beam scanning.

 How does pencil beam scanning work?

 Pencil beam scanning (PBS) technology uses protons like paint on the tip of a brush.
 It’s like painting on a canvas, using a brush tip approach as opposed to broad strokes.
 Protons and their energy are dotted on, and into, a tumor within the body.
 This technology allows us to treat all types of tumors, regardless of shape, size or location in the body.

 What makes pencil beam scanning a breakthrough treatment?